What is Minibus Insurance?

 There’s a long list of insurances available to minibus owners and drivers (which can get confusing and complicated at times) so it’s important to understand what does and doesn’t apply.
 Like any vehicle on public roads, you will need a form of Vehicle insurance, and if you’re using your minibus to transport passengers in return for payment then you’ll need a Commercial Vehicle policy.

 Most minibus businesses operate with a good Public Liability policy in place.
 While not mandatory, it can protect against damage claims from any third parties for damages, which may be against passengers, property or the general public/third parties.
-And if you do hire any staff members, the law requires you to have an Employers’ Liability policy before they begin work for you.
+If you hire any staff members—including part-time drivers or assistants—the law requires you to have an Employers’ Liability (EL) policy of at least £5 million before they begin work.
+In 2026, the Health and Safety Executive (HSE) remains strict on enforcement; you can be fined up to £2,500 for every single day you operate without appropriate EL insurance.
+Furthermore, you can be fined £1,000 just for failing to display your EL certificate or making it available to inspectors upon request.

 Common Types of Minibus Insurance & What They Cover